Enterprise surveys

 The statistics produced on the basis of the data provided are used by government authorities and research institutions, enterprises, international organisations, and individuals.

 The data are used to draw up state and local government budgets, and to inform ministries about the areas needing greater attention or subsidies.
 Based on the data, government authorities assess the state of the economy, which has an impact on taxes and wages.
 The information collected from enterprises is also needed by the statistical office of the European Union, which compares economic and social indicators between countries.
+The data provided are also useful for enterprises themselves, allowing them to compare their profits and salaries with the market average, plan new target markets, and make smarter decisions.

 The statistics produced using the collected data are available to everyone on Statistics Estonia’s applications and dashboards and in the statistical database.